jaysunl/ISPD26-Contest-Solution/Benchmarks/README.md

 ## Visualizations of the Second Set of Benchmarks

-These are visualizations of the second set of benchmarks, which include **placement blockages**.
+These are visualizations of four public benchmarks with **placement blockages**.

 These visualizations are generated using an unnamed commercial tool.

 ### [aes_cipher_top_v2](./aes_cipher_top_v2/)